-Local musician Jeffrey Bowen brings Holiday cheer with dueling pianos and custom songs
+Local musician Jeffrey Bowen brings holiday cheer with dueling pianos and custom songs

 Jeffrey Bowen: Holiday time in Indy